codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you find Will Smith in the snow?
-Look for fresh prints.
+What do you call a girl between two posts?
+Annette.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. ??
+ 1. Apple
- 2. if then
+ 2. Google
- 3. ?:
+ 3. Microsoft
- 4. ?
+ 4. IBM

 <details>
   <summary>Answer</summary>
-  ?:
+  Apple
 </details>